Pender Island Invitational: Champions

 The PII Champion (Keeper of The Bark) is the competitor with the lowest aggregate score.

 (1) Score is in relation to par - with every hole being a par 3.

 (2) 2-Day Champion.
 In 2007, there was both the full 4-Day tournament and a 2-Day tournament.
 The 4-Day Champion was the Keeper of the Bark, but the 2-Day Champion was also noted on The Bark.

 (3) Last year of original course layout - which include all tone-poles.
 Beginning in 2004, the course layout was changed substantially, including the replacement of tone poles to chain baskets on the middle and back nines.

 (4) In 2020, the Tournament was not international due to Covid-19.
 The 14 day quarantine waiver, for international competitors, was denied by the Provincial Government.

 Tournament Director

 With the increased popularity of the PII, a Tournament Director was appointed in 2007 to oversee rulings, protests, and player eligibility.
-Jamie Britton is the PII's first and only Director.
+Jamie Britton is the PII's first and only Tournament Director.
 The Tournament Director will also be responsible for the distribution of invitations to future PII events.
 Jamie Britton is also the first recipient of the Director's Award.